chng/multichat/README.md

 # multichat

 Description:
-chat_broadcast consists of a server, a remote mysql db and client.
+multichat consists of a server, a remote mysql db and client.
 Each client will receive the latest msg sent from any other clients .

 Architecture: